rcamach7/facebook-clone/README.md

 #### Improvements To Be Implemented

-- Add ability to add a picture to a post
+- User Sign In & Sign Up functionality using firebase
 - Add Emoji and Comment Enhancement icons at the end of add a comment bar for nicer UI
-- Add gif usage of website in github readme
+- Add media storage when new post is added with pictures